marlens123/tir_melt_pond_segmentation/README.md

 Please store all downloaded checkpoints in the respective folders within the `pretraining_checkpoints/` directory.

+### Experiment Tracking

+This project uses [Weights & Biases (WandB)](https://wandb.ai) for experiment tracking and model logging.
+To track fine-tuning experiments, a WandB account is needed.

 ## How to Use
 ### 1) Run Inference
 To run inference on a helicopter flight of interest, follow these steps: